This is a 2018 post in which I have added a little more information for clarification.

 And we lost valuable resources and insights.

 This was no small effort.
-The first law causing this cleansing came in 382, by Theodosius, a Christian Emporer.
+The first law causing this cleansing came in 382, by Theodosius, a Christian Emporer (although burnings happened way before that).
 Slaves could even earn their freedom by ratting out their “heretical” masters!
 The Roman Catholic Church acknowledges it.